cozy/cozy-stack/docs/files.md

 By default the `content-disposition` will be `inline`, but it will be `attachment` if the query string contains the parameter `Dl=1`

+For a PDF file, it's possible to get only a single page by using the `Page` parameter in the query-string (1 is the first page).

 #### Request

 ```http